 German.
 English as a foreign language.
 Spanish.
 Portuguese.
 Italian.
 French.
 Chinese.
 Japanese.
 Arabic.
 Norwegian.

 Looking at the data, 2016 statistics show that the UK trades the most with countries where these languages are spoken.
-However, other languages such as Polish, Turkish, Russian, Danish, Swedish, Czech, Romanian, Slovak, Thai are also gaining importance in trade relationships.
+However, other languages such as Polish, Turkish, Russian, Danish, Swedish, Czech, Romanian, Slovak, Hungarian and Thai are also gaining importance in trade relationships.
 If you speak and teach any of these languages, you’re also free to apply.
 But before you do, read on:

 Holy Cow, that’s me!